ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

     - getting a clean database using ddev `php bin/console ibexa:install ibexa-<edition>` then adding some data using [Ibexa data migration](../content_management/data_migration/importing_data.md)
     - injecting a dump using [`ddev import-db`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#import-db) and copying related binary files into `public/var`

-The following example will run an already [version-controlled project](install_ibexa_dxp.md#add-project-to-version-control) and have the right content structure (but no content):
+The following example run an already [version-controlled project](install_ibexa_dxp.md#add-project-to-version-control) and have the right content structure (but no content):

 ```bash
 # Clone the version-controlled project and enter its local directory